 This orange and Campari cake comes from one of my all-time favourite cookbooks ‘Polpo’ by Russell Norman.
 Not only is it the most exquisitely designed and made book – and by this I meant the instantly recognizable exposed binding, I want to eat every single recipe between the covers.
 It’s a book that celebrates Venice and all its flavours, Campari being one of them.
 I’ve also eaten at Polpo in London and had the most delicious meal that will stay with me forever.
 It’s also where I bought my copy of the book.

 The recipe uses Blood oranges but we rarely find those here, so I opted for the ripest and best oranges I know, namely the ones hanging on my tree.
-I’m not entirely sure of their cultivar, but I think they are Navels as their skins are soft and the fruit seedless.
-They also have the distinctive navel looking bump at the bottom.
+They are seedless navel oranges so are perfect for all cooking or baking applications.
 They tend to change from year to year and sometimes their flesh is drier and denser.
-Weirdly this year, despite the drought, my oranges have been particularly soft and succulent, and I have a lot that needs eating.
+Weirdly this year, despite the drought, my oranges have been particularly soft and succulent, and I have a lot that need eating.
 This recipe uses eight of them so yay!

 Campari originates in Milan but is a key ingredient of the famous Venetian Spritz.
 It’s also the boozy component in the iconic Negroni.
 Personally, I’m not a fan as I find it way too bitter for my taste but tempered with a good dose of orange and sugar it kind of evens out.

 This cake is delicious.
 It’s dense but very moist from all the syrup that gets soaked in.
 The texture is slightly grainy as it’s made with semolina flour and feels ironically Italian.
 The orange flavour is perfect and robust and this cake goes down as a winner for me.